pwdo/FFC7-Main-Site/about/index.md

 Sure!
 Please sign up to request the O.R. after you check in to the event.
 Please make sure you have the following information ready: Name or payee or Company Name registered at the BIR, and corresponding Tax Identification Number (TIN).

 ### Do I need to bring my laptop?
-The Conference talks do not require participants to design or code on their laptops, but that is up to you.
+The Conference does not require participants to design or code on their laptops, but that is up to you.
 For the Masterclass, it is recommended.

 ### Is there a dress code for FFC?
-No dress code, but smart casual is recommended.
+There's no dress code, but smart casual is recommended.

 ### How can I promote FFC?
 You're awesome!
 You can follow us on